 Where can I park for Atlantic City beaches?

 There is no free parking available, but paid parking is available at lots or casinos.
 Some streets, like Albany Avenue, offer a more affordable option with parking meters.
+The Boardwalk Hall parking garage can also be cheaper than the casinos at times.

 Does this beach have a playground?

-The Atlantic City beaches do not have a playground.
+While there are playgrounds in the area, the Atlantic City beaches do not have a playground.

 Is the Atlantic City beach handicap accessible?